 New Year’s resolutions.
 Your Facebook News Feed is loaded with them.
 Most blogs have several posts dedicated to them.
 Browsing through the latest trending topics will include some mention of them.
 At this time of the year, New Year’s resolutions are everywhere.
-Everyone is making them, with promises of being happier, healthier and more productive.
+Everyone is making them, with promises of being happier, healthier, and more productive.
 In all honesty, it gets a bit tiring to hear about these goals, many of which will soon be forgotten.
 But as you sit quietly and reflect on what others have to say, you may be thinking about some of your own goals in the coming year.

 If someone you love is struggling with addiction and you’ve already tried unsuccessfully to get them into rehab, now is a time to start thinking about what you want for the future.
-Do you want to be a prisoner to your adult child’s addiction?
+Do you want to be a prisoner of your adult child’s addiction?
 Do you want to live in the shadow of your spouse’s drinking problem?
 Or are you ready to start piecing your life back together and finding a new normal?

 Why Consequences Matter